 #8 NO ONE WANTS TO HEAR FROM ME

 That is your Chief Doubting Officer speaking.
 Clear your head of negative thinking.
 What better time to keep in touch with your network than the holiday season.
-Send out a secular card with Season’s or New Year greetings.
-Add a business card if it’s an old school card sent my snail mail which should include your LinkedIn url.
+Send out a secular card with Season or New Year greetings.
+Add a business card if it’s an old-school card sent my snail mail which should include your LinkedIn url.
 This serves to differentiate you from the rest of the crowd and personalises the relationship.
-A gracious hand written card with a sincere message can make a big difference.
+A gracious handwritten card with a sincere message can make a big difference.

-Whatever you do don’t say “Merry Christmas can you help get me get a job!” to someone you haven’t seen for years.
+Whatever you do, don’t say “Merry Christmas can you help get me get a job!” to someone you haven’t seen for years.
 Remember to check-in not check on your contacts.
 Everyone has something going on at the moment.

 # 9 I CAN’T STAY FOCUSED – USE THE KISS PLEDGE FORMAT